 TypeScript is a programming language developed by Microsoft that adds a static type system to JavaScript.
 Browsers can't run TypeScript directly — it's compiled to JavaScript at build time.
-So why is this extra step worth it?
+So why is this extra step, now standard in our web development services, worth it?

 1. Compile-Time Error Detection